loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/00-boundary-overview_en.md

 - Modular Hamiltonian localized on null boundary
 - $\mathbb{Z}_2$ holonomy characterizes topological structure

-**Daily Analogy**: Theater stage (boundary) is where performance truly happens, three actors are actually three guises of the same person
+**Daily Analogy**: Theater stage (boundary) is where performance truly happens, three actors can be viewed as three guises of the same person

 ### Article 8: Boundary, Observer, and Time